 MCP tool reference

 This is the full reference for the tools the Trace MCP server exposes.
-Before reading it, see the MCP overview for the connection URL, OAuth sign-in, plan requirement, and metering.
+Before reading it, see the MCP overview for the connection URL, OAuth sign-in, and metering.

 A few things that apply across the board: